What Does Maine Lakes Society Do?

-From testifying at a legislative hearing or hosting a conference on sewage disposal to alerting members about important lake issues throughout the state, Maine COLA's activities are as varied as its accomplishments.
+From testifying at a legislative hearing or hosting a conference on sewage disposal to alerting members about important lake issues throughout the state, the activities of Maine Lakes are as varied as its accomplishments.

-Maine COLA has always had a strong commitment to individual lake associations: how to start one, where to obtain water monitoring equipment, how to reduce erosion.
+Maine Lakes has always had a strong commitment to individual lake associations: how to start one, where to obtain water monitoring equipment, how to reduce erosion.
 While lake associations have concerns unique to their lakes, there are common statewide problems as well.
-Maine COLA serves as a resource for both.
+Maine Lakes serves as a resource for both.

 A president, vice-president, secretary, treasurer, part-time executive director, and board of directors meet monthly in Augusta.
 These meetings are open to the public.
 Officers and board members are elected at the annual meeting which is held each year in different locations throughout the state.

-Please e-mail us for information on how to support Maine COLA's activities.
+Please e-mail us for information on how to support Maine Lakes'activities.